Koh Kolač / Hot Milk Cake

 How to serve Koh Kolac / Hot Milk Cake

-If you’re a fan of shortbread or pound cake, you may also enjoy this classic hot milk cake.
+If you’re a fan of shortbread or pound cake, you may also enjoy this classic Koh Kolač / Hot Milk Cake.
 It is a great soft, fluffy and light cake to prepare at any time!
 It does not take long to put together and you can always add a personal touch with the type of toppings you desire.
+Please let me know how this recipe turns out for you!
+Leave a comment below and reach out or share a picture on Instagram.

 Reviews